Major Dundee: Casting

+The film was the first of several Coburn made with Sam Peckinah.
+It was Jim Hutton's first film made outside MGM since becoming a star.

 Filming

+Filming started in February 1964 and took place in Mexico.
+According to Peckinpah, just prior to filmmaking, the new management at the studio (Mike Frankovitch replacing Sol Schwartz as head of production) cut the budget from $4.5 million to $3 million and removed 15 days from the schedule.

 The production of the movie was very troubled.
-Peckinpah was often drunk on the set, and was supposedly so abusive towards the cast that Heston had to threaten him with a cavalry saber in order to calm him down: he even charged Peckinpah on horseback at one point, leading the director to panic and order the camera crane he was working on to be raised fast.
+Peckinpah was often drunk on the set, and was supposedly so abusive towards the cast that Heston had to threaten him with a cavalry saber to calm him down; he even charged Peckinpah on horseback at one point, leading the director to panic and order the camera crane he was working on to be raised fast.

 Peckinpah also fired a large number of crew members for very trivial reasons throughout the shoot.
 Columbia studio executives feared that the project was out of control, and that Peckinpah was too unstable to finish the picture, so they cut the shooting schedule of the film by several weeks.
-Heston gave up his entire salary for the film in order to keep Peckinpah on the project – a gesture rarely equaled in Hollywood history.
-However, while the studio said it forced Peckinpah to wrap up shooting very abruptly, Heston alleged that towards the end Peckinpah simply became drunk and wandered off the set leaving Heston to finish directing the final scenes himself.

-Location used in the film included: